erock25/urdb-tariff-viewer_v2/LOAD_FACTOR_ANALYSIS_FEATURE.md

    - **Auto-correction**: If entered value is less than the highest TOU demand, the calculation will automatically use the higher TOU value (with real-time notification)

 4. **Energy Distribution**:
-   - Specify percentage breakdown of energy consumption across all energy rate periods
+   - Specify percentage breakdown of energy consumption across energy rate periods
+   - **Only shows periods that are scheduled in the selected month** (based on `energyweekdayschedule` and `energyweekendschedule`)
+   - **Displays percentage of month's hours** each period is present (e.g., "📊 45.2% of month's hours")
    - Must sum to 100%
    - Total rates displayed include base rate + adjustments
-   - Hover over (?) icon to see base rate and adjustment breakdown
+   - Hover over (?) icon to see base rate and adjustment breakdown, plus hour percentage
+   - Info message displays which periods (if any) are not present in the selected month

 ### Calculated Load Factors

-The tool calculates effective rates for the following load factors:
+The tool **dynamically** calculates effective rates based on your energy distribution:

-- 1%
-- 5%
-- 10%
-- 20%
-- 30%
+**Load Factor Range:** 1% to Maximum Valid Load Factor (in 1% increments), plus 100%

+**Maximum Valid Load Factor** is determined by which TOU periods you allocate energy to:
+- If you allocate energy to periods representing 50% of hours → Max valid LF = 50%
+- If you allocate energy to periods representing 85% of hours → Max valid LF = 85%
+- If you allocate energy to all periods (100% of hours) → Max valid LF = 100%

+**Example:** If you allocate 100% energy to Off-Peak (which is 50.5% of month's hours):
-- 50%
+- Calculates: 1%, 2%, 3%, ..., 49%, 50% (using your distribution)
-- 100%
+- Then: 100% (using hour percentages for constant operation)
+- Total: 51 data points

 ### How It Works